weskempa-liferay/liferay-openai-demo-wizard/README.md

 > Your feedback and suggestions are useful to us.
 Please share your ideas for improvements!

 > [!IMPORTANT]
-> This is a personal project that is not directly supported by Liferay Inc. or Liferay Support.
+> This is a personal project not directly supported by Liferay Inc.

-# Lets build great things!
+# Let's build great things!